Main Article Content

 Abstract

-Background: The Hajj pilgrimage is largest mass gathering, creating a high risk for acute respiratory infections (ARI) transmission.
+Background: The Hajj pilgrimage is the largest mass gathering, posing a high risk of acute respiratory infection (ARI) transmission.
 Post-Hajj ARI represents a major public health concern, as returning pilgrims may serve as carriers and potentially transmit pathogens to their home communities.
 Identifying the proportion and risk factors of post-Hajj ARI is essential for developing effective preventive strategies.

-Objectives: The aim of this study is to know the proportion of post-Hajj ARI and associated risk factors among pilgrims from KBIHU (Indonesian hajj guidance group) Multazam Ad-Dakwah Yogyakarta 2025.
+Objectives: This study aimed to determine the proportion of post-Hajj ARI and associated risk factors among pilgrims from KBIHU (Indonesian hajj and umrah guidance group) Multazam Ad-Dakwah Yogyakarta 2025.

-Methods: This cross-sectional study utilized an online questionnaire.
-Respondents were pilgrims from KBIHU Multazam Ad-Dakwah Yogyakarta who experienced ARI symptoms after returning from the 2025 Hajj.
-Sociodemographic characteristics, vaccination history, preventive behaviors, and metabolic risk factors are collected.
+Methods: This cross-sectional study used an online questionnaire.
+Respondents were pilgrims from KBIHU Multazam Ad-Dakwah Yogyakarta who experienced ARI symptoms after the 2025 Hajj.
+Sociodemographic characteristics, vaccination history, preventive behaviors, and metabolic risk factors were collected.
 Data were analyzed using multivariate logistic regression.
-Odd ratios with 95% CIs were calculated, and p-values <0.05 were considered statistically significant.
+Odd ratios with 95% CIs were calculated.
+P-values <0.05 were considered statistically significant.

-Conclusion: Older age (>60 years) is a significant risk factor for post-Hajj acute respiratory infections.
-Focused preventive strategies targeting elderly pilgrims are essential to reduce ARI-related morbidity and mortality following the Hajj.
+Conclusion: Age 60 or over is a significant risk factor for post-Hajj ARI.
+Focused preventive strategies targeting elderly pilgrims are essential to reduce ARI-related morbidity and mortality after the Hajj.

 Keywords